 The University of Vermont’s Center on Behavior and Health announces an NIH postdoctoral research fellowship opportunity in our internationally recognized center of excellence for the study of substance abuse.
-The fellow will have opportunities to participate in conducting ongoing NIH-funded trials on financial incentives to promote smoking cessation among economically disadvantaged mothers of young children and tobacco regulatory studies in vulnerable populations.
+The fellow will participate in the conduct of anongoing NIDA trial aimed at evaluating low-barrier, technology-assisted buprenorphine treatment for individuals with opioid use disorder (Dr. Stacey Sigmon) and develop new research opportunities in related areas.
 The mentoring team has an exceptional track record of helping fellows further their careers as independent investigators.

 Appointment: 2-3 yrs.